Proration

 The customer was billed for this subscription.

-Then, after already being billed in advance, the customer decided to upgrade their plan to a quantity of 4.
+Then, after already being billed in advance, the customer decided to upgrade their plan to a quantity of four.
 In ChargeOver, you’d edit the subscription like this.

-The prorated invoice is generated for the quantity of 3 that was not originally charged to the customer.
+The prorated invoice is generated for the quantity of three that was not originally charged to the customer.

 If you choose to bill in arrears, you’ll likely want to choose to have the prorated invoice generated at the end of the current billing cycle.
 When it generates, the invoice will have the prorated portions of the old line on it, as well as the prorated difference in quantities.